 - If you really want to get fancy already in this course you can "follow" me :) (you will be required to later, just for practice ) - https://www.pinterest.com/jenniferzhair/

 Discussion Board Module 1:

 - Introduce yourself!
-Please post a brief introduction, educational experience, and experience with UPDATE Avatar picture in Moodle account.
+Please post a brief introduction, educational experience, and experience with UPDATE Avatar picture in Canvas account.
 Respond to 2 other students

 - Brainstorm at least 2 areas you would like to focus/learn/be “pin”spired.
 Post in board.

 - Create at least 4boards (personal and professional!)
 If you are already an avid user of Pinterest, create at least 4 NEW boards!